TheBrightSparkDev/Human-Sightings/README.md

 This is where the development diary starts see below 08/11/2021 -

 ### Step 7 - Level up!

+I recieved the artist images and am now adding them to the page!

+### Step 8 - Alpha stage

 # Dev diary